bevy-cheatbook/bevy-cheatbook/src/programming/intro-data.md

 [Learn more about Bevy's component storage.][cb::component-storage]

+Entity IDs can also be reused.
+The [`Entity`][bevy::Entity] type is actually two
+integers: the ID and a "generation".
+After you despawn some entities, their IDs can be reused for newly-spawned entities, but Bevy will increase the generation value.

 ## Resources

 If there is only one global instance (singleton) of something, and it is